Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2021

 12 best places to visit along the gorgeous cornish coast for a great day out.

 The Cornish Coast takes the British seaside to a completely different level.
-The views compete with the finest coastlines in Italy, but with the rugged cliffs and sparkling sea, it would be hard to find any place more unique.
-Cornwall is more than just scenery and exceptional landscapes.
+The views compete with the finest coastlines in Italy, but with the rugged cliffs, sparkling sea's and natural beauty, it would be hard to find any place more unique.
+Cornwall is more than just scenery, exceptional landscapes and white sandy beaches.
 It has its very own character filled with history, mystery and traditions.

 From bustling historical towns filled with places to try the delicious local food to the magnificent beaches and coves, there is something to please everyone.